ikysil/openfortivpn/README.md

 openfortivpn
 ============

+This fork prevents the route 192.168.1.0 to be pushed.

 openfortivpn is a client for PPP+SSL VPN tunnel services.
 It spawns a pppd process and operates the communication between the gateway and this process.